glasgowm148/ergonaut-handbook/Guides/tax.md

 # Formatting for Taxes using Koinly

 Anyone struggling with Ergo taxes, it is possible to get Koinly to accept a csv and accurately represent everything.
-Here's how:
+If you are comfortable with github and python, you can try this Luivatra's [Github repository](https://github.com/Luivatra/koinly-csv-extract).

+If you need to do it manually, here's how:

 1. Retore wallet in SAFEW
 2. Export .csv